morzack/CO2-PCB-Monitor/README.md

 The final design was manufactured using JLCPCB's services.
 A BOM is included with this repo, as well as manufacturing files.

 The board can be programmed using the Arduino IDE and a separate ISP over the SPI lines.

+## v2

+Following the success of the first version, I want to make a few changes to ease manufacturing.
+In particular, the design should shift to SMT where possible to enable JLCPCB PCBA.

+The SPI and UART headers can be rethought as well to allow for future off-board additions.
+There's value in making a port that an ESP32 or similar SoC can clip into for periodic recording over a network.